 Clear communication is – of course – vital in every industry, but especially so when your goal is to convey important messages without running the risk of them being misunderstood.

 As businesses break down traditional geographic boundaries and expand into new territories, the ability of engineers to communicate across national and cultural boundaries becomes even more vital.
-In these circumstances, Simplified Technical English becomes an essential business commodity.
+In these circumstances, STE becomes an essential business commodity.